magomimmo/modern-cljs/doc/tutorial-16.md

-In this tutorial of the series we are going to make movable to the client-side of the web app even the complementary `modern-cljs.shopping.validators-test` namespace which tests the `modern-cljs.shopping.validators` namespace.
+In this tutorial of the series we are going to make movable to the client-side of the web app even the complementary `modern-cljs.shopping.validators-test` namespace, which tests the `modern-cljs.shopping.validators` namespace.

 ## Repeating the DRY principle